More coming soon ...

 impact, right down to the source of the virus.

 2020/04 - Lessons from Zika in the Era of COVID-19 by Chadi Nabhan, MD, The WHO and CDC

 reaction to the Zika epidemic should have been a lesson.
 Unfortunately, we failed to learn from the

 mistakes of the past in handling today’s pandemic.

 2020/04 - The COVID Pandemic: WHO Dunnit? by Anish Koka, MD, The failure of the responsible

 institutions will hopefully not fade from memory anytime soon.
-If we are to avoid the next pandemic,
+If we are to avoid the next pandemic, it

-their even emptier proclamations.
+even emptier proclamations.

-2020/04 - False Negative: Testing’s Catch-22 - It is better to mistake the man flu for coronavirus
+2020/04 - False Negative: Testing’s Catch-22 - It is better to mistake the man flu for coronavirus than

-doing as much as we can.
+much as we can.

 2020/04 - Pandemics Are the Mother of Invention - If, as they say, necessity is the mother of